Freshwater gold clam

 Alert

-Be on the lookout for freshwater gold clam and report it to Biosecurity Queensland.
-Early detection and reporting are the key elements in controlling freshwater gold clam.
+Be on the lookout for freshwater gold clam and report any sightings.

-The freshwater gold clam is a freshwater invasive clam that was detected at Colleges Crossing (west of Brisbane) and at some other sites along the Brisbane River.
+The freshwater gold clam is a freshwater invasive clam that was detected at Colleges Crossing (west of Brisbane) and other sites along the Brisbane River.

 It has not been positively identified in Australia before this detection.
 Surveillance is underway to determine the extent of freshwater gold clams in the river system.